decretist/Dissertation/Chapter3/chapter3.markdown

-Pennington, building on Eichbauer's findings, argues that because the number of additional canons found in the margins of the Barcelona (Bc) manuscript, and in both the margins and appendices of the Admont (Aa) and and Florence (Fd) manuscripts, fall well short of the number that would be expected if they had been copied from a vulgate manuscript of the *Decretum* (87 are missing from Aa, and 62 are missing from Fd), these manuscripts represent an intermediate "next-to-last" stage in the development of the *Decretum* text between the pre-vulgate and vulgate versions.[48]
+Pennington, building on Eichbauer's findings, argues that because the number of additional canons found in the margins of the Barcelona (Bc) manuscript, and in both the margins and appendices of the Admont (Aa) and Florence (Fd) manuscripts, fall well short of the number that would be expected if they had been copied from a vulgate manuscript of the *Decretum* (87 are missing from Aa, and 62 are missing from Fd), these manuscripts represent an intermediate "next-to-last" stage in the development of the *Decretum* text between the pre-vulgate and vulgate versions.[48]
 Furthermore, the fact that the Lateran II canons *are* present in this "next-to-last" stage undermines the argument going back